Scotland: The Single Malt Whisky Experience

 There is a lot to see — and learn about — and the best place to begin is the Scotch Malt Whisky Society.
 Started in Edinburgh in 1983, SMSW is considered a top curator of the finest whiskies.
 And its member rooms — and tasting venues — in Edinburgh and Glasgow, as well as London, are a key stop for enthusiasts.

 SMSW offers single malt, single cask whisky, including from distilleries that are not open to visitors.
-It has spent decades hand-selecting individual whiskey casks from more than 150 different distilleries.
+It has spent decades hand-selecting individual whisky casks from more than 150 different distilleries.
 Single malt whiskies are typically made in small batches, making them rarer, and presented in their purest form.
 For SMSW, flavor is paramount.
 “We celebrate the fact that no two casks are ever alike.
 Just like a work of art, it’s a one of a kind,” said the society’s Ben Diedrich.

 SMWS’ tasting experience.